Skye-SU/Computational-Legal-Studies-Portfolio/README.md

    jupyter notebook notebooks/01_legal_text_processing.ipynb

 ## 👩‍💻 About the Author
-I am a Master's graduate in Social Policy (Lingnan University, expected Dec 2025) with a background in qualitative research.
+I am a Master's graduate in Social Policy (Lingnan University, Dec 2025) with a background in qualitative research.
 This project represents my pivot into Computational Law, aiming to leverage AI and data to:

 1. **Reduce the "drudgery" of legal research.**
 2. **Provide empirical evidence to support substantive justice reforms.**